Breaking Down Thought Leadership

 Acute experience is a specific moment, scenario, or project that resulted in some insight

-Aggregate experience in a career-long collection of acute experiences and the collected wisdom that comes from it
+Aggregate experience in a career-long collection of acute experiences and the collected insight that comes from it

 I’m prepared to make this a universal point: thought leadership always communicates some experience, whether that be a specific problem that was solved, or an opinion or perspective derived from the wisdom of a body of work.